aosabook/500lines/data-store/chapter.md

 ### Reading a value

-We'll start with what we would presume to be the simplest case; reading a value from the database.
+We'll start with the simplest case: reading a value from the database.

 Let's see what happens
 when we try to get the value associated with key ``foo`` in ``example.db``: